grinner/Polonator/README.markdown

 5. Open source Phoenix drivers v5.59 for the [Phoenix](http://www.activesilicon.com/products_fg_phx.htm) frame grabber from [Active Silicon](http://www.activesilicon.com/)
 6. Java, and even Netbeans for reviewing the old GUI

+To build:

+1. git clone the repository to a directory, such as /usr/local to create the directory such as /usr/local/Polonator
+2. set the POLONATOR\_PATH environment variable to the above directory in your .profile, .bash_profile, or .bashrc.
+For instance in bash run export POLONATOR_PATH = /usr/local/Polonator
+3. change directories to the:
+    cd POLONATOR_PATH
+4. run:
+    sh build_main.sh

 ## Usage

 Polonator will be an installable python module.
 You might find